skyflowapi/skyflow-js/README.md

    altText: "string"            //optional string that acts as an initial value for the collect element }
 ```
-The `table` and `column` fields indicate which table and column in the vault the Element corresponds to. **Note**:  Use dot delimited strings to specify columns nested inside JSON fields (e.g. `address.street.line1`).
+The `table` and `column` fields indicate which table and column in the vault the Element corresponds to. **Note**:
+-  Use dot delimited strings to specify columns nested inside JSON fields (e.g. `address.street.line1`)
+-  `table` and `column` are optional only if the element is being used in invokeGateway()

 The `inputStyles` field accepts a style object which consists of CSS properties that should be applied to the form element in the following states:
 - `base`: all other variants inherit from these styles